-If you’ve decided that you would like to help us by fundraising – thank you!
+If you’ve decided that you would like to fundraise for us – thank you!
 Your support will help us to reach more people with sight loss and provide them with vital services.
+To help you to help us, here is some practical fundraising help.

 Here is our list of things to think about which will help you to plan a safe, legal and successful fundraising event.